TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

-# React: революция использования фигурных скобочек
+# React: Revolution in Using Curly Braces

 Well, **react**.
 We use so much of everything because it just happened that way historically: we write functions backwards (first we declare, then call them).
 We wrap everything in arrow functions and constants where a named function would be enough.
 The list goes on and on.

 In this article, I'd like to discuss a few habits that we all have but should probably reconsider.

-Let's start with a custom hook that needs to return a result, specifically a couple of values.
+Let's start with a custom hook which returns a result, specifically a couple of values.
 A classic example would be a hook to request data over the network and track whether this request is in progress so that a loader could be added to the page.

 ```javascript
 function useClient(clientId) {